AlexanderBarbu/HTB-Academy/OS Fundamentals/Windows Fundamentals/WF_Notes.md

 - **Whitelisting** = Only **approved applications** are allowed.
 All else is blocked.
 - **Blacklisting** = Only **known malicious or unwanted apps** are blocked.
 Everything else is allowed.
 - **Zero Trust Principle**: Everything is denied by default unless explicitly allowed.
-- **Audit Mode**: A recommended first step to ensure legitimate applications aren't blocked by mistake.
+- **Audit Mode**: A recommended first step to ensure legitimate applications arent blocked by mistake.

 > ⚠️ Implementing whitelisting in large environments can be challenging.
 > It should begin in **audit mode** to prevent business disruption.